yukiegosapporo/carbontribe_page/content/book/what_is_nft.md

 # What is an NFT and why does Carbontribe issue NFT credits?

 NFTs (Non-Fungible Tokens) are one-of-a-kind digital assets stored on a blockchain, guaranteeing authenticity, ownership, and transparency.
 Unlike traditional carbon credits, NFT-based credits are tamper-proof, ensuring that each carbon offset is unique and verifiable, preventing double-counting.
-By tokenizing carbon credits as NFTs, Carbontribe creates a system where carbon offsets can be traded, verified, and retired with ease, making the entire process more efficient and trustworthy.
+By tokenizing digital assets as NFTs, Carbontribe creates a system where carbon offsets can be traded, verified, and retired with ease, making the entire process more efficient and trustworthy.
 Key benefits of Carbontribe’s NFT model:

 ✅ Prevents Double-Counting
-Each NFT represents a unique, verifiable carbon credit, ensuring one-time ownership and eliminating duplication.
+Each NFT represents a unique, verifiable digital asset, ensuring one-time ownership and eliminating duplication.

 ✅ Single Source of Truth